m-labs/artiq/doc/manual/developing_a_ndsp.rst

 Developing a Network Device Support Package (NDSP)
 ==================================================

-Most ARTIQ devices are interfaced through "controllers" that expose RPC interfaces to the network (based on :class:`artiq.protocols.pc_rpc`).
+Most ARTIQ devices are interfaced through "controllers" that expose RPC interfaces to the network (based on SiPyCo).
 The master never does direct I/O to the devices, but issues RPCs to the controllers when needed.
 As opposed to running everything on the master, this architecture has those main advantages:

 * Each driver can be run on a different machine, which alleviates cabling issues and OS compatibility problems.
 * Reduces the impact of driver crashes.